 In general, the government must meet a high burden in a fair hearing to show that a non-citizen should be deported.
 But at and near the border, Customs and Border Protection relies upon a range of procedures that result in summary expulsion from the United States.
 Among those regularly subjected to these summary procedures, which include expedited removal, voluntary return, and reinstatement of removal, are people who have lived in the United States for decades with their families as well as victims of torture and persecution arriving in our country to seek protection.
 Those subjected to summary expulsion procedures frequently report that CBP officers used misinformation and coercion against them.

 In the middle of 2014, a 14-year-old U.S. citizen, whose parents were from Guatemala, was traveling back to the U.S. with her older sister when she was taken into custody by Customs and Border Protection (CBP) agents.
+Upon arriving at the U.S. border and presenting a copy of her Florida birth certificate, she was detained and accused of presenting a fake document.
+After her arrest, CBP transferred her to what she called the “hielera” or “icebox.”
+She was held in federal custody for 44 days before finally being released into the custody of a family member living in Nebraska.

 Filed by the ACLU and Cooley LLP on behalf of eleven Mexican nationals and three immigration advocacy organizations, this class action lawsuit challenged deceptive tactics used by Border Patrol agents and ICE officers to convince noncitizens to accept “voluntary return.”
 Each individual plaintiff had significant family ties in the United States and lacked any serious criminal history.
 Thus, they could have asserted strong claims to remain in the United States if they had been granted a hearing before an immigration judge.
 The complaint alleged that Border Patrol agents and ICE officers have a pattern and practice of pressuring undocumented immigrants to sign what amount to their own summary expulsion documents.